vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 ## Spot

-- A trader submitting a stop order wrapping a buy limit order will have the funds required to execute that order locked in the relevant holding account for the quote asset. (<a name="0014-ORDT-163" href="#0014-ORDT-163">0014-ORDT-163</a>)
+- A wrapped buy order will be rejected when triggered if the party doesn't have enough of the required quote asset to cover the order. (<a name="0014-ORDT-163" href="#0014-ORDT-163">0014-ORDT-163</a>)
-- A trader submitting a stop order wrapping a sell limit order will have the funds required to execute that order locked in the relevant holding account for the base asset (<a name="0014-ORDT-164" href="#0014-ORDT-164">0014-ORDT-164</a>)
+- A wrapped sell order will be rejected when triggered if the party doesn't have enough of the required base asset to cover the order. (<a name="0014-ORDT-164" href="#0014-ORDT-164">0014-ORDT-164</a>)

 ### See also